jshartshorn/musicfiend/README.md

 ## Introduction

 Portability of data is becoming more and more important with the increase of personal data.
-It makes sense to get control of our favorite lists of things...
+It makes sense to get control of our favorite lists of things like music playlists.

 ## Purpose